Who is this

 Katie Nelson?

 I returned to Utah to teach History at my alma mater, Weber State University, and spent the next 15 years searching for interesting ways to tell the human story.
 In my gen-ed classes especially, apathetic students were my greatest teachers.
 How do I make history relevant and interesting to people who don’t care?
-I realized that human stories are the heart of everything, nestled within the big picture.

-I also designed and led Study Abroad courses for a decade, and became passionate about the power of travel as education.
-Nothing beats learning about the past, while standing right there where it happened.
-I also created a little family (with my Philosopher husband) and spent years on the steep learning curve fixing up an old Victorian house.
-With my sister (a Women’s Studies professor), I launched What’sHerName, a women’s history podcast, and was surprised when it found an enthusiastic global audience.
+I designed and led Study Abroad courses for a decade, and as a result I am passionate about the power of travel as education.
+Nothing beats learning about the past, while standing right where it happened.

 I used to think Utah history was boring.
 My focus had always been far-flung parts of the world—the further back in time, the better.
 But after my students taught me to look for the human stories in “boring” history, I went looking for the human characters in Ogden history.
 Boy did I find them.
-Now, I know our famously gritty Ogden for what it truly is: a place of global historical significance, with a stunningly inspiring story to tell.

 I host a women’s history podcast.